IRS Collection Notices

 There is something inherently frightening about seeing the IRS logo on a letter.
-The job of the IRS is to collect money and, make no mistake, they are very good at it!
 IRS notices can be cryptic and hard to understand.
-If you receive a notice that doesn't seem right, send us a copy and we will check it out and give you an honest opinion.
+If you receive a notice that you are not expecting we always ask you to send us a copy.
+We will check it out and give you an honest opinion.

 A few things to know about IRS notices: